 Why Now?
 For years, state funding has not kept pace with inflation or increasing costs, and does not close the funding gap for our special education services.
 School district leaders have done a good job of keeping expenses down while cutting the budget by $3.5 million over the past three years, but given these additional pressures on the district’s operating budget – and without additional revenue – more cuts will be necessary.

 Question 2: Building bonds request

 A bond request for $111.7 million to build a new elementary school on district-owned land in Chaska, address deferred maintenance and building repair projects across the district, and build a larger bus garage.
 These building projects are based on the recommendations of the Facility Task Force.
 Question 2 can pass only if Question 1 is approved.

 Why Now?
 Our district keeps growing, and our buildings are aging.
 Additional space is needed for more students and to keep class sizes from increasing.
 Taking care of deferred maintenance across the district would help protect the community’s investment in our schools.
 And our bus garage only holds half our buses – which increases maintenance costs.

 Build Elementary School to Address Rapid Growth

 Demographic studies project an overall enrollment increase of 1,400 students in five years, with nearly two-thirds of those students at the elementary level.
 The district is currently at capacity, or close to it, in most elementary schools.
-The Facility Task Force looked at two options to manage elementary enrollment growth: adding on to three elementary schools or building a new elementary school.
-The Facility Task Force recommended a 610-student elementary school as their preferred option, in part because it would cost less than three building additions and would also be less disruptive to students.
+The cost to build a new elementary school is $35.9 million.
+Learn more about the Facility Task Force’s rationale behind this recommendation.

 Deferred Maintenance – Maintaining Schools